 Managers can agree that employee engagement is very important and is a priority, yet it continues to be a challenge for organizations.
 The good thing is, it doesn’t have to be so complicated.
-When thinking about employee engagement activities, put yourself in your employees’ shoes.
+When thinking about employee engagement activities and fun ideas in the office put yourself in your employees’ shoes.

 Why employee engagement matters